Bed Sores on Dogs: Preventing and Treating Pressure Sores

 Bed Sores From Pressure

-Bed sores on dogs, also called pressure sores, pressure ulcers, and decubitus ulcers can develop wherever a bony part of your dog’s body, such as his elbow or hip, comes into contact with a hard surface, such as the ground or floor.
+Bed sores on dogs, also called pressure sores, pressure ulcers, and decubitus ulcers, can develop wherever a bony part of your dog’s body, such as his elbow or hip, contacts a hard surface, such as the ground or floor.

-- Pressure ulcers are more likely to occur if the dog lies in the same position for extended periods of time.
+• Pressure ulcers are more likely to occur if the dog lies in the same position for extended periods.

 Dogs Prone to Pressure Sores

-Giant and large breed dogs are at higher risk of developing pressure sores, as are dogs with slender builds who have minimal body fat to protect bony areas.
+Giant and large breed dogs are at higher risk of developing pressure sores.
+So are dogs with slender builds with minimal body fat to protect bony areas.
 Bed sores on dogs with short hair may also develop because they have less protection for bony areas on their bodies.

 Some examples of breeds at increased risk for developing pressure sores in response to inactivity include:1

-It is critical to prevent bed sores as they often become a chronic condition that can be difficult to treat and achieve full healing.
+It is critical to prevent bed sores as they often become a chronic condition that can be difficult to treat and fully heal.
 This is especially true if your dog is incontinent, because chronic exposure to urine may further slow healing, especially when it irritates the new skin.

 How to Treat Bed Sores/Pressure Sores

-If your dog is sedentary, monitor her skin daily.
-Signs that a bed sore is brewing or has already developed include:2
+If your dog is sedentary, monitor her skin daily for signs of bed sores.
+Signs that a pressure sore is brewing or has already developed include:2

 Seek veterinary attention if you notice any of these symptoms or suspect your dog is at risk for developing pressure sores.
-Your veterinarian can help with wound care (if needed) and provide medications to control pain and treat infection if present.
+If needed, your veterinarian can help with wound care and provide medications to control pain and treat infection.

 Bedding and Cushioning

 Soft bedding that is thick and well-padded will help prevent pressure sores on dogs.
 Put down soft blankets and pillows in your dog’s favorite resting spots.
-If the pet is older, has existing injuries or arthritis, and sleeps for extended periods of time, her position should be changed every few hours.2 Roll your dog over to her other side regularly so that she doesn’t always have her weight pressing on one area.
+If the pet is older, has existing injuries or arthritis, and sleeps for extended periods, her position should be changed every few hours.2 Roll your dog over to her other side regularly so she doesn’t always have her weight pressing on one area.

 Some dogs don’t like padded beds.
-If your dog refuses to lie on padded beds voluntarily, she may need to be confined to a crate or pen that is padded.
+If your dog refuses to lie on padded beds voluntarily, she may need to be confined to a padded crate or pen.
 This will prevent her from moving to and going to sleep on the hard floor.

 Donut-shaped safety cushions can also be used to protect the bony portion of the hip.
 The donut gently cushions the hip to minimize the risk of ulcer development.2